 While it is love that inspires charity and esteem, it is esteem that typifies the coming together of love and charity.
-Clearly, the three are intricately linked, but at the base of our successful relationships
+Clearly, the three

 Tekes from the midwest hoist a member at the St. Jude Walk/Run to End Childhood Cancer located in Chicago.
 Tekes demonstrate the essential elements of Love, Charity & Esteem in their daily lives.